What Is Contemporary Design? And How To Decorate

 A simple, clean aesthetic when it comes to fabrics bespeaks contemporary design – keep the ruffles and excess fabric at bay.
 This tailored black bed frame wrap is a completely contemporary touch.

-Color that makes a space look and feel fresh, new, and inviting is generally part of a contemporary scheme.
+A color that makes a space look and feel fresh, new, and inviting is part of a contemporary scheme.
 Color blocking is a common way to carry this out via a contemporary space’s accents, such as painting the ends of a rustic wooden table with white blocks of color.

 Black and reflective accents

-Chrome or nickel finishes, glass and mirrors, ebony wood and other materials – these are accents that typically feel right at home in contemporary design.
+Chrome or nickel finishes, glass and mirrors, and ebony wood are all contemporary design accents.
 A glass coffee table, for example, is a perfect complement to a low-slung, simple black sofa in a contemporary space.
 A monochromatic black kitchen with variations of shine is also uber-contemporary.

 Cozy, comfortable layers

-Residing somewhere between the minimalism that’s found in modern interiors and the often-excessive elements of traditional, cottage, and other styles, is contemporary layering.
-The focus of this layering is generally to incorporate friendliness and spontaneity into a space with ho-hum tendencies.
+Residing somewhere between the minimalism that’s found in modern interiors and the often-excessive elements of traditional, cottage, and other styles is contemporary layering.

 Patterns